kubewarden/docs/src/quick-start.md

-As we have seen, the `AdmissionPolicy` resource is the core type that a cluster operator has to manage, the rest of the resources needed to run the policies and configure them will be taken care of automatically by the `chimera-controller` project.
+As we have seen, the `AdmissionPolicy` resource is the core type that a cluster operator has to manage, the rest of the resources needed to run the policies and configure them will be taken care of automatically by the `kubewarden-controller` project.